homeveg/nuctools/README.md

 2. Installing NucTools:
         the NucTools package does not require installation.
 It is a collection of individual Perl scripts which can be executed individually.

-3. Generate a genome annotation table using providing R script:
+3. Generate a genome annotation table using provided R script:
         $ Rscript misc/LoadAnnotation.BioMart.R

 4. Prepare BED files from BAM files with external application (optionally)